Master of Social Work (Qualifying)

 Because the course requires considerable use of computers in the delivery of course materials and information, as well as in communications and coursework during the course, applicants who do not have basic computer proficiency, including Internet skills, should consideration undertaking appropriate computer training prior to enrolment in Semester One.

-All applicants will be required to complete relevant police and "Working with Children" checks prior to undertaking field work.
+All applicants will be required to complete the online "Working with Children" check prior to undertaking field work.
 Health immunisation certificates will also required in many cases.

 The MSW(Qualifying) is a two-year full-time (four-year part-time) program.
 Students will be required to complete at least 96 credit points, including 140 days Field Education and at least one unit of research offered in the postgraduate-social-work degree, the Master of Social Work.